cherchyk/openaidevstarter/README.md

 - [Advanced Retrieval for AI with Chroma (2h)](https://learn.deeplearning.ai/advanced-retrieval-for-ai/)
 - [Vector Databases: from Embeddings to Applications (2h)](https://learn.deeplearning.ai/vector-databases-embeddings-applications/) - utilizes Weaviate

 For more great courses on LLMs, visit [DeepLearning.AI Short Courses](https://learn.deeplearning.ai/).
 DeepLearning.AI constantly adds new courses, so it is recommended to check back often.
-As of the beginning of 2024, DeepLearning.AI remains one of the foundational sources for learning about LLMs and app development.
+As of the beginning of 2024, DeepLearning.AI remains one of the foundational sources for learning about LLMs and app development leveraging LLMs.

 ### Additional resources